-Where such employees having received MTIP awards are promoted to Executive Officer positions, their MTIP awards will continue to vest and be paid out in accordance with the terms of the MTIP.
+Where such employees having received MTIP awards are promoted to positions eligible for EIP participation, their MTIP awards will continue to vest and be paid out in accordance with the terms of the MTIP.

 Burn Rate Disclosure

 In accordance with the requirements of the TSX, below are the annual burn rates of each security-based compensation arrangement maintained by the Company for the most recently competed fiscal years.